 Clayton was incorporated as a city in 1907.
-By 1910, it a bank, a weekly newspaper called the Vidette, a creamery, a feed mill, a hotel, a money order post office with three rural routes, express and telegraph offices, telephone connections, and 191 people.
+By 1910, it had a bank, a weekly newspaper called the Vidette, a creamery, a feed mill, a hotel, a money order post office with three rural routes, express and telegraph offices, telephone connections, and 191 people.
 As the principal trading point for a rich agricultural district, it shipped large quantities of grain and livestock.

 The Chicago, Rock Island & Pacific train was traveling from St. Louis, Missouri to Denver, Colorado when it plunged through a 40-foot trestle into the creekbed below.
 The train, running at full speed, plunged into the gap with the engine and mail car going down into 20 feet of water.
 Many of the passengers in these two cars were almost instantly killed.
 Others were carried into the raging stream with the wreckage, and it was many hours before their bodies could be recovered.

-Passengers in the Pullman and another day coach, hurled from the berths and chairs by the shock, hurried out into the storm and rendered what aid they could to the injured and in extricating the mangled bodies of the dead.
+Passengers in the Pullman and another day coach, hurled from the berths and chairs by the shock, hurried out into the storm and rendered what aid they could to the injured, and extricated the mangled bodies of the dead.
 Others hurried to Clayton, where news of the accident was wired to division headquarters.
 Within half an hour, physicians and nurses and a wreck train were hurried to the scene from Norton, Colby, Goodland, and Phillipsburg.
 However, it was not until late this afternoon that the last bodies were recovered from the wreck.
 Members of the Topeka baseball team of the Western league were occupants of the Pullman but escaped injury on their way to Denver.

 The original Clayton High School was located on the hill southeast of Clayton.
 The three-story brick building housed both the grade school and high school.
 In 1914, the first class graduated with five students.